kataras/build-a-better-web-together/package-sessions.md

 // when this time passes it removes from
 // temporary memory the value which hasn't be used for a long time(gcDuration)
 // forth is the lifeDuration(time.Duration)
-// this duration is for the client's Cookie life time(expires) New(provider string, cName string, gcDuration time.Duration, lifeDuration time.Duration) *sessions.Manager
+// this duration is for the client's/browser's Cookie life time(expires) New(provider string, cName string, gcDuration time.Duration, lifeDuration time.Duration) *sessions.Manager

 ```